Syria's chemical weapons wild card: chlorine gas

 Amy Smithson, a leading American chemical weapons expert at the Monterey Institute, said that unless tests are run, it is not certain that chlorine was used or some similar agent.

-“Once the Syrian government gets the remainder of the declared chemicals out, pressure should mount for Syria to revise its declaration again, to cough up the remainder of their offensive chemical program,” she said, questioning whether Syria had weaponized its domestic chemical industry.
+“Once the Syrian government gets the remainder of the declared chemicals out, pressure should mount for Syria to revise its declaration again, to cough up the remainder of their offensive chemical programme,” she said, questioning whether Syria had weaponised its domestic chemical industry.

 Many appeared to have trouble breathing and medics held them down.
 One boy who looked less than 10 years old shook as a medic poured a liquid on his eyes and in his mouth.